 STRENGTHENING PRIMARY HEALTH CARE

-- Using our established infrastructure for home care and telemedicine, we’re continuing to provide service to our 20,000 patients.
+- Using our established infrastructure for home care and telemedicine, we’ve continued to provide service to our 20,000 patients.

-- We’re maintaining our community health clinics using social distancing measures in common areas.
+- We’re maintaining our community health clinics using screening and social distancing measures in common areas.

 - We launched Conectados GuateVida, a COVID-19 hotline for rural Guatemalans in Mayan languages.
 This project earned an award from the Guatemalan Secretariat of Technology and Science.